389ds/389ds.github.io/docs/389ds/design/pblock-breakup.md

 all the code paths of the get/set check for null pointers which may add a saftey risk to the structure.

+#### Memory fragmentation

+We have signifigant issues with memory fragmentation and reclaimation.
+Reducing the size of our structs will help to ease the burden on the memory allocator.

 ### How to resolve it

 The properties of the pblock really show that we tend to use different parts.
 We